 Finally, be sure to under-promise and over-deliver.

-Daily House has created a one-page download to help you decide which social media to use — and how to use it — in promoting your book.
+Daily House has created a worksheet to help you decide which social media to use — and how to use it — in promoting your book.
 You can get your free download here.